You'll need

 • Bundle 1: Set aside 1 strand to represent the energy of a magnitude 5 earthquake.

-2. Cut circles of paper to represent the cross-sections of even thicker bundles of spaghetti.
+2. Cut circles of fabric to represent the cross-sections of even thicker bundles of spaghetti.

-• Cut a 16cm diameter circle to represent magnitude 8 (equivalent to 27 000 spaghetti strands).
+• Cut a 33cm diameter circle to represent magnitude 8 (equivalent to 27 000 spaghetti strands).

-• Cut a 90cm diameter circle to represent magnitude 9 (equivalent to 810 000 spaghetti strands).
+• Cut a 180cm diameter circle to represent magnitude 9 (equivalent to 810 000 spaghetti strands).

 3. Put on safety glasses.
 Bend and snap the single strand of spaghetti (Bundle 1) to represent rocks being broken during a magnitude 5 earthquake.